 Issue: The SDT uses a non FERC approved term of "Operational Planning Analysis", This term is in the NERC Glossary of terms.
 Recommend that this statement be forwarded with this Standard to FERC for approval.
 Issue: R2: statement "...its internal area reliability..."
-Should be clarified to state: R2: Each Transmission Operator shall develop a plan to operate within each Interconnection Reliability Operating Limit (ROL) and each System Operating Limit (SOL) which, while not an IROL, has been identified by the Transmission Operator as supporting its Transmission Operators area, identified as a result of the Operational Planning Analysis performed in Requirement R1.
-M2: statement "...its internal area reliability..." could be clarified to state: "...has been identified by the Transmission Operator as supporting its Transmission Operators area, identified as a result of the Operational Planning Analysis..."
+Should be clarified to state: R2: Each Transmission Operator shall develop a plan to operate within each Interconnection Reliability Operating Limit (IROL) and each System Operating Limit (SOL) which, while not an IROL, has been identified by the Transmission Operator as supporting its Transmission Operators area, identified as a result of the Operational Planning Analysis performed in Requirement R1.
+M2: statement "...its internal area reliability..." could be clarified to state: "...has been identified by the Transmission Operators area, identified as a result of the Operating its Transmission Operators area, identified perator as supporting its Transmission Operator as supporting its Transmission Operator as Planning Analysis..."